LUSHDigital/microservice-remote-models/README.md

 # Lush Digital - Microservice Remote Models
-A Lumen package to provide a familiar model paradigm but for distributed data.
+A Lumen package to provide a familiar model paradigm for distributed data.

 ## Description
 This package provides a model system, similar to Eloquent, but with the key focus on distributed data.
 Each model class